ali-raheem/bestmixer.clj/README.md

 # bestmixer

-A Clojure library designed to handle API calls to BextMixer.io
+A Clojure library designed to handle API calls to [BextMixer.io].

 ## Usage

-Review API information here https://bestmixer.io/en/api
+Review API information [here](https://bestmixer.io/en/api) and register for an API key.

 First set your api key